 Where to stay in Zakopane:

-Now, maybe you’re the type of person who really likes to get off the beaten path.
-If so, can we be friends?
-Just kidding.
-Not really.
+But, maybe you’re the type of person who likes to get right off the beaten path?
+If so, we should be best friends because I’m right there with ya!

 - Kazimierz Dolny